-So what is it that makes a 1300 Number, Hosted PBX and your website the great collaborators?
+Hosted PBX VoIP, 1300 Numbers and your website, are collectively the ultimate collaboration.
+So what makes this marriage the great collaboration?
 First up, they all have an Australia-wide reach; and secondly, they each interconnect with each other to produce a potent customer-facing arsenal.

 The great news is that this highly productive collaboration can be achieved with little effort – and indeed, with significant upside; in that, organizations can efficiently solicit and service a national audience with immediacy.